Everything PR News

 Insights & Strategy

-EPR Editorial TeamBy EPR Editorial Team12 min read
+EPR Editorial TeamEPR Editorial Team7 min read

 Share

-Financial PR is the strategic communications discipline serving public companies, asset managers, banks, insurance carriers, fintech operators, private equity and venture capital firms, hedge funds, family offices, crypto-finance operators, and the broader institutional financial ecosystem.
+Financial PR is the strategic communications discipline serving public companies, asset managers, banks, insurance carriers, fintech operators, private equity and venture capital firms, hedge funds, family offices, and the broader institutional financial ecosystem.
 The work is unusually high-stakes — financial PR shapes stock price, deal outcomes, investor sentiment, regulatory exposure, and the cumulative trust infrastructure that compounds across multi-decade institutional relationships.
 Coordination with securities counsel, investor relations teams, and regulatory affairs is non-negotiable.
 The cost of an undisciplined statement is measured in market cap.

-The Structure of the Financial PR Market
+The structure of the financial PR market

 Financial services communications operates across nine overlapping sub-disciplines.

 Investor relations and capital markets communications.
 The ongoing communications work serving public-company shareholders — quarterly earnings, investor days, proxy season, shareholder activism response, SEC filing communications, and the integrated work between IR teams, CFOs, and external communications.
+See EPR's IR pillar for the full discipline reference.

 IPO and capital-markets-event communications.
 The discipline serving companies through the IPO process — pre-IPO positioning, roadshow communications, S-1 narrative work, first-day trading communications, post-IPO lockup and analyst-coverage cultivation.
 Adjacent: SPAC communications, direct listings, dual-class structures, secondary offerings.